Garage Service Pros Equipment and Hardware

 Another common type of repair is to the door rollers.
 There are basically 4 types of rollers that are used for garage doors.
 All rollers are made with steel stems with wheels at one end of roller.
 The difference is in the wheel itself:

-- Plastic wheels do not use ball bearings in their construction.
+- Plastic rollers do not use ball bearings in their construction.

-- Steel wheels come 2 ways – with ball bearings and without ball bearings.
+- Steel rollers come 2 ways – with ball bearings and without ball bearings.

-- The poly constructed wheels are pretty much identical to a skateboard wheel or roller blade wheel and have a ball bearing system built in.
+- Noiseless nylon rollers are pretty much identical to a skateboard wheel or roller blade wheel and have a ball bearing system built in.

-When we see damaged rollers, we always recommend replacing them with 11 ball bearing, precision nylon rollers.
-The poly wheels with ball bearings give the roller more life are much quieter.
+When we see damaged rollers, we always recommend replacing them with 13 ball bearing, precision nylon rollers.
+The nylon rollers with ball bearings give the roller more life are much quieter.
 However, the bearings may need to be lubricated regularly.
 After this repair is done, there is an overwhelming difference on how your door functions from that point on.

 Broken cables or cable off it’s drum are also pretty common.
 The track guides and shields the chain, screw or belt as it moves the door open and closed.
 It connects the operator to the trolley, which in turn is connected to the door.
 When these cables fray and break the door can not function properly or safely.
 We recommend replacing the cable with a chain drive that will last longer, even if not oiled regularly.

 Not only are rusty hinges likely to discolor the door, they are a real safety concern.
 Trouble signs include the door may open with difficulty or the door will be noisy when it operates.
 Rust is a clear indication of age or low quality material.
 Broken hinges are capable of deforming the door’s guide tracks or damaging its panels.
 The longer you wait to replace the hinges, the more likely it is that you’ll end making other major repairs.